kevin200010/real-estate-agent/README.md

 This sample demonstrates how to combine Amazon Nova core models with Nova Sonic to build a multimodal real-estate assistant.
 The chatbot answers typed or spoken questions about sample property listings.

-The project is split into two parts:

-- **backend/** – FastAPI service and command-line tools.
-See `backend/README.md` for setup and API instructions.
-- **frontend/** – Static browser client.
-See `frontend/README.md` for usage.

 ## Architecture